Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated

 We cannot use the same approach to evaluate the model performance on predicting simulated $\SI{5}{ns}$ conductivities because we do not have access to the true conductivities.
-Instead, we can only compute the apparent MAE on 86 test data, which is \SI{0.117}{log_{10}(S/cm)} in Fig. \ref{fig:random-error}(b).
-To compare our prediction performance with performing a $\SI{5}{ns}$ MD simulation, we run another independent MD simulation for each test polymer and compare the MAE between the two simulations.
-The MAE in Fig. \ref{fig:random-error}(c) is \SI{0.132}{log_{10}(S/cm)}, slightly larger than the apparent prediction MAE.
+Therefore, we make an approximate evaluation by running another independent MD simulation for each test polymer and compare our predicted conductivity to the mean conductivity from the two independent simulations, i.e. the original simulation (config A) and the new simulation (config B).
+In Fig. \ref{fig:random-error}(b), the MAE on 86 test data is \SI{0.078}{log_{10}(S/cm)}, which is smaller than the corresponding random error from simulation of \SI{0.094}{log_{10}(S/cm)} (computed by the MAE between the two independent MD simulations in Fig. \ref{fig:random-error}(c) divided by $\sqrt{2}$).
 This result indicates that our prediction of the noisy conductivity also outperforms an independent MD simulation due to its large random noise, similar to the LogP prediction.
-To estimate the true prediction performance with respect to the inaccessible true conductivity, we need to assume that the random errors for $\SI{5}{ns}$ MD conductivity follow a Gaussian distribution, which is approximately correct (Fig. \ref{fig:SI-true-error}).
-We could then estimate the true root mean squared error (RMSE) to be \SI{0.085}{log_{10}(S/cm)}, smaller than the standard deviation of the Gaussian noise \SI{0.117}{log_{10}(S/cm)} (detailed calculations can be found in supplementary note 1).
-This finding shows that the error in our prediction of \SI{5}{ns} simulated conductivity is smaller than a \SI{5}{ns} MD simulation due to its random errors.
+In Supplementary Fig. 3, we employ a random forest (RF) model with the Morgan fingerprint \cite{rogers2010extended} of the polymer structure to predict the conductivity, achieving an MAE of \SI{0.099}{log_{10}(S/cm)}.
+This result shows that RF has a slightly worse performance than GNN, causing the errors to be larger than the random errors in the simulated conductivities.
+To estimate the true prediction performance with respect to the inaccessible true conductivity, we need to assume that the random errors for $\SI{5}{ns}$ MD conductivity follow a Gaussian distribution, which is approximately correct (Supplementary Fig. 2).
+We could then estimate the true root mean squared error (RMSE) to be \SI{0.060}{log_{10}(S/cm)}, smaller than the standard deviation of the Gaussian noise \SI{0.117}{log_{10}(S/cm)}.
+Further, we estimate that our GNN prediction accuracy is the accuracy of running $\sim 4$ MD simulations for each polymer (detailed calculations can be found in supplementary note 1).